Common Mistakes That Slow Down Framer Sites (2026)

 Fix:

-If you still need more detailed information on speed optimisation, read our Ultimate Guide to Speed Optimisation for Framer Websites.
+If you still need more detailed information on speed optimization, read our Ultimate Guide to Speed Optimization for Framer Websites.

 6. Lack of Ongoing Performance Checks

-Speed optimisation isn’t a one-time task.
-Many Framer users assume that once a site is optimised, it stays fast forever, but new content, features, and design changes can gradually slow it down.
+Speed optimization isn’t a one-time task.
+Many Framer users assume that once a site is optimized, it stays fast forever, but new content, features, and design changes can gradually slow it down.

-Trap: You optimise your images and animations once, assuming your Framer website will remain fast.
-However, adding new elements over time—like new product pages, blog sections, or embedded content—can cause performance to degrade.
+Trap: You optimize your images and animations once, assuming your Framer website will remain fast.
+However, adding new elements over time-like new product pages, blog sections, or embedded content-can cause performance to degrade.

 Fix:

-Stat: Only 12% of mobile sites and 13% of desktop sites pass all three Core Web Vitals thresholds, making it essential to monitor and optimise performance continually.
+Stat: Only 12% of mobile sites and 13% of desktop sites pass all three Core Web Vitals thresholds, making it essential to monitor and optimize performance continually.

 Need a detailed analysis of your website performance?
-Read- How to Use Google PageSpeed Insights to Analyse Your Framer Site’s Speed.
+Read- How to Use Google PageSpeed Insights to Analyze Your Framer Site’s Speed.

 6.2 Ignoring User Feedback